Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 We now have a dataframe with annual AQI data for Salt Lake County from 1980 to 2018.
 It includes:
- - the AQI categorical rating for each day of each year ("Good", "Moderate", "Unhealthy for Sensitive Groups", and so on)
+ - the AQI categorical rating ("Good", "Moderate", "Unhealthy for Sensitive Groups", and so on) for each day of each year
  - the primary pollutant (pollutant with the highest AQI) for each day of each year
- - median AQI for each year
+ - the median AQI for each year

 To investigate these different aspects of the data, I split the original dataframe up into three separate ones: